ImranR98/Backdraft/README.md

 Each file in the `middleware` directory defines functions that are used in the main process as [Express middleware](https://expressjs.com/en/guide/using-middleware.html).

-### Other Files TODO: Update
-`connection.ts` configures the Express app object and exports it, along with functions used to validate environment variables and connect/disconnect to/from the database.

-`errors.ts` defines a standardized error object with predefined messages, along with code to convert any error received into this standard form.
-Only these standardized errors should be sent to the client.

-`helpers.ts` contains any simple, reusable helper functions that may be used in multiple files.

-`logger.ts` configures and exports a Winston logger object that outputs to the console.
+### Funcs

+This directory contains all other code (aside from `main.ts`) needed for the server to run, divided into several files according to functionality.

+Some of what this covers:
+- Functions to connect to the DB
+- Functions to send emails
+- Functions to standardize errors for the client
+- The Express `app` object with its configuration
+- The Winston logger
+- Various validation functions related to user input and environment variables

+Any code that does not fit into the other directories or `main.ts` should go here.

 ### Main Process

 Code execution begins in `main.ts`.
-This file to prepares the server, connects to the DB, and starts the server.
+This file runs some checks, then starts the server.

-Implementing new functionality in the application usually involves creating the relevant models, then implementing a controller or some functions in an existing controller, then adding the necessary routes, then finally making sure the routes are imported in `connection.ts`.
-Appropriate tests should also be written before or after this.
+## Typical Flow for Implementing New Features

+Implementing new functionality in the application usually involves:
+1. Creating the relevant DB model(s)
+2. Implementing the relevant controller(s) or controller function(s)
+3. Adding the necessary route(s)
+4. Making sure the route(s) are imported in `express.ts`
+5. Writing the appropriate test(s)

 ## Testing
 Each `.test.ts` file in the `test` directory contains functional Mocha tests for a particular set of server endpoints.
 All root hook plugins are in `hooks.ts`.